meistermeier/neo4j-jdbc-rag-translator/README.md

 ## Configuration

+You need to provide your OpenAI API access token as `OPEN_AI_TOKEN` environment variable.

 There are some parameters that need to be provided and some that can be overwritten by the user:

 | parameter                 | type   | default                |